Stop Puppy From Rushing the Doorbell

 Once your pup has sounded the alarm, he should turn the situation over to you.
 If YOU decide the person at the door is harmless, your pup should accept your judgment and be quiet.

-Teach your pup to be civilized when the doorbell rings.
+Teach your dog to be civilized when the doorbell rings.

-If that doesn't describe what's happening at your house, you'll need a friend to help you.
-In fact, several friends would be better – though not all at once!
+If that isn't happening at your house, you'll need a friend to help you.
+In fact, several friends would be great – although not all at once!

 Here's the set-up.
 You sit on the sofa pretending to watch TV.
-Your puppy is lying down or sitting or standing near you.
+Your dog is lying down or sitting or standing near you.
 Of course, he's on leash, yes?
-A pup who isn't responding to the doorbell properly has a behavior issue, which means he shouldn't be off leash inside the house.
+A pup who isn't responding to the doorbell properly has a behavioral issue, which means he shouldn't be off leash inside the house.

-Because how can you correct a dog who you can't get hold of?
+Because how can you correct a dog if you can't easily and immediately get hold of him?

-Your pup launches into action, springing into the air, possibly yelling with excitement and rushing for the door.
+Your excited pup launches into action, springing into the air, bellowing threats, and rushing for the door.
 Thank heavens he's attached to the leash, so he can't get very far, but he gives it his best shot, scrabbling across the floor and snappng the leash taut.

 We don't want any of that.

-So if your pup is in front of you, stop.
+So if your pup is in front of you, between you and the door, stop.
 Don't take another step toward the door.

-Instead, use the leash-handling techniques you learned from my leash training article to get your puppy to a position beside you and slightly behind you.
+Instead, use the leash-handling techniques you learned from my leash training article to maneuver your dog to a position beside you, or even slightly behind you.
 Then loosen the leash so the clip hangs straight down and there is a U-shape in the leash.

 Repeat and repeat and repeat, making each tug firmer than the previous one until finally he chooses to stay beside or behind you on a loose leash.

-If he's too strong for you, he needs a different collar.
+If your dog is too strong for you, he needs a different collar.

 Once you have him under control while you're standing still, you'll probably find that the barking has stopped too.
-If not, correct the barking with these techniques.
+If not, correct the barking.

 Eventually, you should be able to reach the door with your pup walking calmly beside or behind you.

 Now open the door.
 If he tries to rush past you, don't hold him back with the leash.
 He won't learn anything that way.
-Have you taught your pup to Wait yet?
-Use those techniques to stop his door rushing.
-And remember, if he keeps ignoring it, he needs a different collar.
+Hopefully you've taught your pup to Wait, so use those techniques to stop his door rushing.
+And remember, if he's hard to control with the leash, he needs a different collar.

-And if your puppy JUMPS on the person when you let them in?
+Finally, if your pup JUMPS on the person when you let them in?
 Here's how to handle jumping.